tm4ss/tm4ss.github.io/README.md

-# tm4ss.github.io
-A text mining course for social scientists and digital humanists
+# tm4ss - Text Mining for Social Scientists and Digital Humanists

 This course consists of 8 tutorials written in R-markdown and further described in [this paper](http://gscl2017.dfki.de/proceedings.php).